bitrise-steplib/steps-push-notification-with-parse/README.md

 # Push Notification with Parse step

+WARNING: This step is deprecated, the Push Notifications are no longer supported by Parse server.

-The new Push Notification with Parse step.
+# The new Push Notification with Parse step.

 Bitrise step to send Push Notification with Parse. https://parse.com/ To use their service you have to register first.
 It is possible to register a trial account for free.